MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/microsoft-search-bing.md

 > The background service is **not** installed if the device is joined only to an Azure Active Directory (AAD) domain.
 >
 > Also, the background service is **not** included with any of the following types of Office:
-> - Microsoft 365 Apps for business (previously named Office 365 Business)
+> - Microsoft 365 Apps for business
 > - Office for Mac
 > - Volume licensed versions of Office 2019, such as Office Professional Plus 2019
 > - Office LTSC Professional Plus 2021 or Office LTSC Standard 2021